 However, it cannot be ruled out that with a detailed argumentative basis and the reference to the fact that the hospitality industry had to make an extraordinary sacrifice in the COVID-19 pandemic, a corresponding claim for compensation can nevertheless be derived from § 56 IfSG.
 In addition, the containment measures, including the closure of restaurants and accommodation facilities, were also based on § 28 IfSG, although these measures are not explicitly provided for there.

 The unprecedented pandemic of the COVID-19 coronavirus (SARS-CoV-2) has called for extraordinary measures that go beyond the wording of the Infection Protection Act.
 It is now basically not possible to argue the contrary for corresponding compensation measures.
 However, it should be noted that the enforcement of such a decision by the authorities and in court always depends on the circumstances of the individual case and requires comprehensive legal expertise, especially in this case.

 Compensation for Hotels / Restaurants from other Claims under Public law or Constitutional Law?

-With regard to the restrictive measures, compensation on the basis of expropriatory intervention seems more likely.
-This is because the urgent applications by the hotel and restaurant operators, which were mostly rejected by the courts, suggest that the measures to curb the spread of the coronavirus were predominantly lawful.
+Concerning the restrictive measures, compensation based on expropriation intervention seems more likely.
+This is because the urgent applications by the hotel and restaurant operators, which the courts mostly rejected, suggest that the measures to curb the spread of the coronavirus were predominantly lawful.
 However, even this assessment always depends on the circumstances of the individual case and on possible alternatives to the orders made.
 In any case, the prerequisites for a claim for compensation arising from expropriatory intervention are that, among other things

 - there has been a lawful direct interference with property,